 Sessions: You typically have a 45-minute session every week for at least six months.
 You also practice daily at home.
 How long your training lasts may depend on your vocal health, your goals and the frequency of your training.

-OHSU offers vocal surgery to make a voice sound more feminine.
+OHSU offers vocal surgery to raise pitch.
 We require that patients have vocal therapy first, though.
 Some patients achieve their desired voice through therapy alone.

-We recommend that patients seeking masculinizing voice therapy be evaluated by a speech-language pathologist and sometimes by an ear, nose and throat specialist (otolaryngologist).
+We recommend that patients seeking voice therapy to lower pitch be evaluated by a speech-language pathologist and sometimes by an ear, nose and throat specialist (otolaryngologist).

-This is because our research has found that testosterone therapy, the main treatment for masculinizing voices, isn’t fully effective for about one in five patients.
+This is because our research has found that testosterone therapy isn’t fully effective for about one in five patients.
 These patients may have vocal fatigue or voices that are too high or soft.
 Testosterone therapy also doesn’t change body language and other forms of expression.

 Fertility and reproduction